 Underlying Anger of the Hurt Party Stemming From a Belief of Being Mistreated by the Insurance Adjuster

-The mother took what appeared to be a reasonable offer.
-She was happy to have her case over.
-Although she would have liked more money she accepted this as a reasonable settlement.
-However, this did not dissuade the daughter.
+One family member took what appeared to be a reasonable offer.
+They were happy to have her case over.
+Although they would have liked more moneythey accepted this as a reasonable settlement.
+However, this did not dissuade the other family member.

-One method to work with the daughter is to clearly "loop" (1) her feelings.
+One method to work with the non settling family member is to clearly "loop" (1) her feelings.
 In addition, showing empathy to her was essential, but it still did not diffuse her anger.
-I asked her attorney if it would be alright to have the parties sit together and let the victim express herself to the insurance adjuster and the attorney.
+I wondered if it would be alright to have the parties sit together and let the victim express herself to the insurance adjuster and the attorney.

-My thought processs was that if it were me I would like an acknowledgement that the insurance company was sorry that she felt mistreated.
-And an apology was in order.
+My thought processs was the party would like an acknowledgement that the insurance company was sorry that she felt mistreated.
 Unfortunately the attorney was not comfortable with his client expressing this displeasure.

-In these kinds of cases it is critical that the mediator show his understanding of how the injury victim feels.That is at least a step in the right direction as it reflects an underlying interest that the victim has that must be addressed.
+In these kinds of cases it is critical that the mediator show his understanding of how the injury victim feels.That is at least a step in the right direction, as it reflects an underlying interest that the victim has in being valued that must be addressed.

 One of the Parties to Mediation Has Miscalculated Their Best or Worst Alternative To a Negotiated Settlement